Program Description

 Women's Studies

 Women’s Studies explores theoretical and empirical approaches to the study of gender across a range of contexts.
-Courses connect academic work with the social and political world outside the university, educate our students about a range of social issues and problems that relate to sexism, racism, classism, heterosexism, and ethnocentrism; and link knowledge, research, teaching, and social activism.
+Courses connect academic work with the social and political world outside the university, educate our students about a range of social issues and problems that relate to sexism, racism, classics, heterosexism, and ethnocentrism; and link knowledge, research, teaching, and social activism.
 We engage students in the study of gender and the intersection of gender with other substantive categories of analysis and identity, including race, sexuality, class, disability, and nationality.
 We promote responsible citizenship in a diverse local and global environment.
 We empower students to think more critically about social, cultural, and institutional structures, policies and practices.

 Undergraduate courses in Women’s Studies ensure that students receive an interdisciplinary education that bridges theory and practice, and focuses on the intersections of gender, race, class, sexuality, and nationality in all areas of research.